Montana-Code-School/Setup-Prework/README.md

 ### Sign-Up for following accounts
 * [LinkedIn](http://linkedin.com)
-  * Create and/or polish your profile, it is at least as important as your resume if not more if you are looking for developer job.
+  * Create and/or polish your profile, it is at least as important as your resume if not more if you are looking for tech job.
-  * Connect to your instructors [Mark] and [Georgie].
+  * Connect to your instructors [Georgie](https://www.linkedin.com/in/georgiekirschner/) and [Mark](https://www.linkedin.com/in/mark-buckner/).
 * [GitHub](http://github.com)
   * Create an account.
 Pretty much all of the code you will write, will end up here.
 Again a lot of companies look at the activity on your profile.
   * Slack your GitHub user name into our channel so we can add you as a member to our Montana Code School GitHub account.